Introducing Minnie…she’s our tiny RV trailer that we will be renovating.

 Don’t worry…the blog won’t be all about the camper.
 I’ll share the projects we do, and updates, but we still have plenty going on in the house.
 I think that the camper fits in well with small space living that we talk so much about and I though we could share some great ideas for working in storage, that still looked good, in a small space.
 My hope is that it will give you some good ideas and inspiration that you can use in your own home.

 So there you have it…our very own tiny RV trailer in the making.

 The cat’s out of the bag and the tour is over.
 Now the real fun starts and we are so excited.

-We’ve completed our first big project, the tongue and groove ceiling and it completely changes the way the inside looks.
+We’ve completed our first big project, the tongue and groove wood ceiling and it completely changes the way the inside of this compact RV trailer looks.